 The Town of Burlington is served by three fire stations.
-An all-volunteer force of firefighter staffs the three stations with one chief.
+An all-volunteer force of firefighter staffs the three stations with one full-time paid chief.
 All 911 emergency calls are received directly by the Sheriffs Department, which in turn dispatches both fire and police services.